LogicAnalyzer/report/chapters/chapter7/chapter7_testing.md

 After extensive unit testing of individual Verilog modules, a final top level test was built to simulate communication from a PC host to initiate a capture.
 Sample input data was generated for the simulation at random.
 By monitoring internal modules, verification of proper functionality was observed, leading the way to hardware validation.

 Hardware validation was performed by attaching leads from the PMODs on the Nexys4 DDR to pins on a SJOne development board.
 The SJOne board has at its core has LPC1758 CPU along with many on board components, including a SPI FLASH memory module.
-Hardware validation was accomplished by generating transfers of data from the SJOne board and confirming through sigrok’s decoder that the correct data was being transferred.
+Hardware validation was accomplished by generating transfers of data from the SJOne board and confirming through the sigrok decoder that the correct data was being transferred.

 ## Testing and Experiment Results and Analysis ##